Terrie Pickerill

 Terrie Pickerill is a Democratic political strategist and co-founder and managing partner of SnyderPickerill Media Group, a Chicago-based media firm specializing in the production of political television advertising for state and national political campaigns and candidates.

 Career

 Pickerill began her career as a coordinator for the Netsch for Governor campaign in 1994, where she recruited and managed volunteers and helped create and implement the statewide field program.
-She then worked for the Illinois Comptroller’s office, where she created a comprehensive database for the state’s 7,246 local governments and a paperless filing system, the basis for a system still in use.
+She then worked for the Illinois Comptroller's office, where she created a comprehensive database for the state’s local governments and a paperless filing system.

-Prior to founding SP Media Group with fellow political consultant Ken Snyder, Pickerill was Senior Vice President at AKPD Message and Media (formerly Axelrod and Associates), where she had a leading role in some of the most important political campaigns of her generation, including the election of president Barack Obama.
+Prior to founding SP Media Group in 2010 with fellow political consultant Ken Snyder, Pickerill was Senior Vice President at AKPD Message and Media (formerly Axelrod and Associates).

-In 2001, Terrie was chosen as a member of the inaugural class of the Illinois Women’s Institute for Leadership, a program that trains and encourages women to run for office.
+In 2001, Pickerill was chosen as a member of the inaugural class of the Illinois Women’s Institute for Leadership.

-Pickerill and Snyder founded SP Media Group in July 2010.
-They met while working for David Axelrod on John Schmidt's unsuccessful 1997 gubernatorial campaign, and both cite him as a mentor.
-Pickerill says Axelrod taught her how to tell a story in a 30-second ad, and the importance of "not being too slick" with ads.
-Snyder's commercials for Cook County State's Attorney Anita Alvarez were deemed "brilliant" by the Reader's Mick Dumke, and a reason Alvarez, a political unknown, was able to win her race in 2008.

 Personal life

-Pickerill resides in Illinois, with her husband and two children.
+Pickerill resides in Illinois with her partner and two children.